How machinery benchmarking improves farm management

 Ted Nibourg, business management specialist with Alberta Agriculture and Rural Development, says machinery benchmarking can be found by calculating equipment investments per acre, at market value, and dividing it by gross revenue per acre.
 The result indicates how cost-effective that equipment is for the farm overall.

-In 2017, Nibourg says, average benchmark investments for Alberta’s grain farmers was $1.49 ‑ meaning there was $1.49 invested in machinery for every dollar of revenue.
+For example, Nibourg says, if the average benchmark investments for Alberta’s grain farmers was $1.49, that would mean there was $1.49 invested in machinery for every dollar of revenue.
 This is somewhat lower than a generally-held, Canada-wide belief that benchmark levels for field crop farmers shouldn’t exceed two-times the earnings per acre.

 Nibourg adds the ideal and average ratio for livestock farmers tends to be lower, while those working in higher-value products might be higher.